Glumboi/GlumSak/README.md

   - All as long as you use a valid shaders file

 # What is it written in?
-  - C# Winforms in .NET Framework 4.8.1
+  - C# Winforms/WPF in .NET Framework 4.8.1
   - A little part is written in Python

 # UI screenshots (UI could differ from the image depending on how fast I update it)